anilmainali/word-processing/README.md

 Under the Finder of any version of Mac OS X, navigate to <strong>/Library/Fonts</strong>
 and drop downloaded font files there.

+BTW, Word needs to be restarted for it to recognize new fonts.

 ## Rename
 Word makes changes to files even if it's only opened and immediately closed.